dan-fritchman/Thesis/content.md

 # IC Design Databases
+~\label{chap:vlsir}

 ## "Databases" (Ahem) 101

 IC design data is commonly represented in "design databases".
 These systems are inspired by relational database management systems (RDBMS), ubiquitously used throughout modern server-side applications.
 IC databases generally look much like the low layers of an RDBMS.
 They include a binary format for storing and packing records, and a API for querying and writing those records.
 Instead of a dedicated query _language_ (e.g. SQL) and accompanying compiler and query-optimizier, they are typically embedded in a host programming language, and expose an API to manipulate design data in that language.
-Perhaps the most prominent commercial example is [@guiney2006oa], originally authored by Cadence Design Systems.
-Perhaps the most prominent freely available database is [@spyrou2019opendb], notable for its centrality to the OpenROAD project [@kahng2021openroad].
+Perhaps the most prominent commercial example is OpenAccess [@guiney2006oa], originally authored by Cadence Design Systems.
+Perhaps the most prominent freely available database is OpenDB [@spyrou2019opendb], notable for its centrality to the OpenROAD project [@kahng2021openroad].

 These databases are optimized to enable efficient offloading of design data between memory and disk, especially for designs too large to reasonably fit into the former.
 This goal is near entirely driven by one application: digital place-and-route layout compilation.
 For common digital circuits including millions of gates and associated metadata, the optimization makes sense.
 Optimal PnR, and even "good enough" PnR, includes several NP-complete sub-problems, and commonly requires industrial-scale resources and days of runtime.
 Without such optimizations, large compilations often fail to complete.